-Best rugged cases for MacBook Pro
+Best Rugged Cases for MacBook Pro

 Oh, and this one meets the military drop test standards.
 This is the case you want on your MacBook Pro when you're on the construction site or at least when you want to look like the kind of person that would visit a construction site.

-The Ice comes in smoky gray or clear and is available for the 13-inch and 15-inch 2015 MacBook Pro models.
+The Ice comes in smoky gray or clear and is available for the 13-inch and 15-inch 2015 MacBook Pro models for about $50.
+Make sure you pick the correct size before you check out.

 NexCase